Skip to content

 #Raging Loop

 A werewolf-game visual novel set in a Japanese village, and the flowchart system is the star.
-The branching tree fills in as you unlock routes, which felt like Danganronpa V3’s class-trial map.
-In my experience it’s the title most rewarded by full completion rather than a single-run.
+The branching tree fills in as you unlock routes, which feels like Danganronpa V3’s class-trial map.
+It’s the title most rewarded by full completion rather than a single run.

 The hidden gem of this list.